 Ask your doctor if your MS medication raises your chances of high blood pressure or other cardiovascular risks.
 It’s never a bad idea to keep an eye on your blood pressure, especially when you’re trying out a new medication.
 While some people notice high blood pressure symptoms like double vision or headaches, hypertension often goes under the radar unless you check your blood pressure with a blood pressure cuff.

-MyMSTeam members have shared different workout strategies, including water aerobics, modified exercise classes, and exercising on the couch or while laying down.
+MyMSTeam members have shared different workout strategies, including water aerobics, modified exercise classes, and exercising on the couch or while lying down.
 Meeting with a physical therapist can help you find ways to stay active, maintain your independence, and protect your heart.

 MyMSTeam is the social network for people with multiple sclerosis and their loved ones.
-Here, more than 175,000 members come together to ask questions, give advice, and share their stories with others who understand life with multiple sclerosis.
+Here, more than 216,000 members come together to ask questions, give advice, and share their stories with others who understand life with multiple sclerosis.

 Are you living with MS and heart disease?
 What has helped you manage the two conditions?
 Share your experience in the comments below, or start a conversation by posting on MyMSTeam.